moneycle/moneycle.github.io/_posts/2016-04-04-top-5-credit-cards.markdown

 Another possible downside is how Amex defines grocery stores.
 If you buy groceries at a superstore like Target, Costco, Sam's Club or Walmart, then Amex doesn't count those purchases towards the 6% reward.
-They only count the "regular" grocery stores such as Safeway, Albertons, or King Soopers.
+They only count the "regular" grocery stores such as Safeway, Albertsons, or King Soopers.
 So be aware of that before you sign up for this card.

 Another downside to this card is the 2.7% foreign transaction fee.
 If you travel